Generate a number from 1 to 2999 via:

 Instead of flying to Florida with his folks, Kevin ends up alone in New York, where he gets a hotel room with his dad's credit card—despite problems from a clerk and meddling bellboy.
-But when Kevin runs into his old nemeses, the Wet Bandits, he's determined to foil their plans to rob a toy store.
+But when Kevin runs into his old nemeses, the Wet Bandits, he's determined to foil their plans to rob a toy store on Christmas eve.

 I assumed this film would merely nod its head at its prequel but lack all the essential qualities that made the first one great.